brucefan1983/GPUMD/doc/gpumd/input_parameters/ensemble_mttk.rst

     ensemble npt_mttk temp 300 300 iso 10 10

 This command sets the target temperature to 300 K and the target pressure to 10 GPa.
-The cell shape will not change during the simlation but only the volume.
+The cell shape will not change during the simulation but only the volume.
 These conditions are suitable for simulating liquids.
 If not constrained, the cell shape may undergo extreme changes since liquids have a vanishing shear modulus (in the long-time limit).